operator-framework/enhancements/enhancements/olm-toggle-copied-csvs.md

   name: cluster
 spec:
   features:
-    'disable-copied-csvs': true
+    disableCopiedCSVs: true
 ```

-When both the [command-line option](#the-toggle) _and_ `cluster` resource toggle field are present, the latter takes precedence.
+ When enabled (toggled on), OLM will delete all existing Copied CSVs and will not generate any more.
+When disabled (toggled off), OLM will generate Copied CSVs (much like it does today).

+When toggled (on then off), OLM will recreate any missing Copied CSVs.

+The toggle will be disabled by default.
 When the `cluster` resource isn't present, OLM uses its default settings (in this case, Copied CSVs would be **on** by default).

 ### Risks and Mitigations